Valery Fabrikant: Aftermath

-Fabrikant is serving his sentence at Archambault Institution in Sainte-Anne-des-Plaines, Quebec.
+Fabrikant served his sentence at Archambault Institution in Sainte-Anne-des-Plaines, Quebec.

-Fabrikant is a Usenet user known for posting in newsgroups, particularly can.general and can.politics, as well as on his website.
+Fabrikant was a Usenet user known for posting in newsgroups, particularly can.general and can.politics, as well as on his website.
 All contain trial transcripts and his version of events.
-He has claimed to be the innocent victim of a conspiracy.
-From prison, he has managed to circumvent restrictions on his communications to argue his case through a website and other media.
+He claimed to be the innocent victim of a conspiracy.
+From prison, he managed to circumvent restrictions on his communications to argue his case through a website and other media.
 He filed numerous legal proceedings with the court system until 2000, when the Quebec Superior Court declared him a vexatious litigant.
 The court dismissed his bid to clear that status in 2007.

 In part because Fabrikant carried out his assault on a university campus, and societies have witnessed rising workplace violence, the case has been extensively studied.
 Later analysis concluded that "Fabrikant often displayed classic behavioural warning signs indicating potential violence".
 Within three years of the university's hiring him, Fabrikant had established a reputation of being "a difficult, argumentative and unpredictable individual – and one who seemed to set no limits on his own behaviour".
 The university failed to address his behaviour early on, and his harassment of students and colleagues increased over the years.
 The university attempted to change its guidelines for dealing with personnel.
 The case showed the problems of academic institutions, whose administrators were more used to assessing research, than in managing the behaviour of difficult staff.

-Fabrikant has kept doing scientific research and has published over 60 scientific papers from prison, triggering discussions on the ethicality of allowing him to do so.
+Fabrikant kept on doing scientific research and published over 60 scientific papers from prison, triggering discussions on the ethicality of having allowed him to do so.

+Death

+Fabrikant died in prison on 27 June 2026, at the age of 86.